Boliden Kevitsa: a case study in mine expansion economics, Finland’s mining tax hike, and Stage 5 risk

 • the fiscal shock is real, and

-• the current public reserve case and the longer-life Stage 5 concept are not the same thing.
+• the current public reserve case and the longer-life expansion pathway are not the same thing.

 If you are trying to make a study decision-ready, that distinction matters more than the headline.